Clinical evidence suggests that from birth to the end of life, music has the potential to help keep anyone happier and healthier.

 - Developmental delay

 - Sleep disorders

 - Traumatic stress (PTSD)

 It seems no matter who you are, music is good for you.
-A bevy of clinical evidence—in fields such as positive psychology (the study of human functioning and well-being) and psychoneuroimmunology (the study of how emotional states interact with bodily systems and disease)—suggests that from music therapy addresses the physical, emotional, cognitive and social needs of patients.
+A bevy of clinical evidence—in fields such as positive psychology (the study of human functioning and well-being) and psychoneuroimmunology (the study of how emotional states interact with bodily systems and disease)—suggests that from birth to the end of life, music has the potential to keep anyone healthier and happier.